OnderKaratas/LinearRegressionModelforHouseSales/README.md

 # LinearRegressionModelforHouseSales
-A linear regression model that predicts house sales
+A linear regression model that predicts house sales. **This is a task for RC Makers

 ## The Sources I used